sushilsridhar/cs-fundamentals/lld/README.md

 ![oop](https://user-images.githubusercontent.com/16437905/204456497-59c6811a-076f-47e7-8f41-bc44b900cfe3.png)

-<ins>Functional programming</ins> -
+<ins>Functional programming</ins>

-A functional language (ideally) allows you to write a mathematical function, i.e. a function that takes n arguments and returns a value. that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+> The principles of functional programming are centered around the idea of pure functions,

+> a pure function returns the same output for a given set of inputs like a mathematical evaluation,

+they should avoid shared state (global state), and side effects and data should be immutable

- In FP, functions are treated as data, meaning you can use them as parameters, return them, build functions from other functions, and build custom functions.
-Functions in FP have to be pure functions, they should avoid shared state, and side effects and data should be immutable.
+Functions are treated as data, meaning you can use them as parameters, return them, build functions from other functions, and build custom functions,

- This involves a focus on creating code that avoids changing state and mutating data.
+In the below example, the code to handle the ordering is like a mathematical evaluation, for a given input we will get the same output,

-instead of implementing an entire class for performing a standalone action, we simply implemented a function.
+instead of creating an entire class for performing a standalone action, we simply use a pure function (lambda function in java)

-However in functional programming data itself is code to other piece of code.
-Everything in functional programming revolves around pure functions where to achieve a task function is being called which internally may call another function.
-The principles of functional programming are centered around the idea of pure functions .

-functions return the same output for a given set of inputs This means functions are not allowed to use any global variable or context.
-Every time in every case for same inputs same output will be returned.

-custom comparator
+custom comparator,
 Passing custom logic to handle the ordering of elements,
 ```
  PriorityQueue<Points> minHeap = new PriorityQueue<>((p1, p2) -> {